Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 ## Test your app locally

-Genezio provides a local test environment for you to simulate the cloud conditions on your local machine.
+DeployApps provides a local test environment for you to simulate the cloud conditions on your local machine.

 Simply run the following command in your project root directory: